-The differentiated T cells leave the thymus and goes into the lymphatic system or peripheral tissues, in search of an antigen on the surface of antigen-presenting cells.
+The differentiated T cells leave the thymus and go into the lymphatic system or peripheral tissues searching for an antigen on the surface of antigen-presenting cells.
+T cells activate once they encounter specific antigens.
+Cytotoxic, helper and regulatory T cells are the three common types.

 Content: T Cell